 About

-Mr. Sikder has over 20 years of empirical research, 10 years of teaching, and 8 years of professional experience as a Monitoring, Evaluation, Research, and Learning Expert with the Swiss Agency for Development and Cooperation (SDC) in Bonn, the Foreign Commonwealth and Development Office (FCDO)/Department for International Development (DFID)-UK, the British Council, the European Union Delegation (EUD), Deutsche Gesellschaft fur Internationale Zusammenarbeit (GIZ), the United States Agency for International Development (USAID), International Labor Organization (ILO), International Organization for Migration (IOM), US Committee for Refugees, United Nations High Commissioner for Refugees (UNHCR), NORC at the University of Chicago and Solidarity Center-Sri Lanka.
+Sikder has over 25 years of empirical research, 13 years of teaching, and 10 years of professional experience as a Monitoring, Evaluation, Research, and Learning Expert with the European Commission, Swiss Agency for Development and Cooperation (SDC) in Bonn, the Foreign Commonwealth and Development Office (FCDO)/Department for International Development (DFID)-UK, the British Council, Deutsche Gesellschaft fur Internationale Zusammenarbeit (GIZ), the United States Agency for International Development (USAID), International Labor Organization (ILO), International Organization for Migration (IOM), US Committee for Refugees, United Nations High Commissioner for Refugees (UNHCR), NORC at the University of Chicago and Solidarity Center-Sri Lanka.
+His research interests include labor migration, modern slavery and recruitment, returnee reintegration, forced migration, Rohingya refugee issues, irregular migration and trafficking, labor rights and women’s empowerment in the RMG sector, and climate-induced migration and urban resettlement.

 Expertise